 Most subtle but most important, the high salary vests the worker with the same goals as the organization: to look busy and make donors happy, but never solve the underlying problems.
 That would end the good times.

-Each new aid project requires time and attention from government officials.
-They must have meetings and discuss plans, make an MoU (a Memorandum of Understanding, stating what will be done, though typically it's forgotten as soon as the ink is dry, with no consequences for either party), write reports, and visit sites.
-INGOs want the top government officials at their ceremonies, to appear in their photos and video, because that makes it look more important to donors.
+Each new aid project requires attention from government officials.
+They must have meetings and discuss plans, make an MoU (a Memorandum of Understanding, stating what will be done, though typically it’s forgotten as soon as the ink is dry, with no consequences for either party), write reports, and visit sites.
+INGOs want the top government officials at their ceremonies, to appear in their photos and video, because that impresses donors.

 Much of this could be done with less government time.
 But bureaucrats everywhere know a cash cow when they see one.
-By inflating the job, they can collect consulting fees, rents, and travel expenses, plus the odd cellphone or motorbike.
-While some INGO staff may grumble, institutionally the INGO doesn't really mind.
+By inflating the job, they can collect consulting fees, rents, and travel expenses, maybe a mobile phone or motorbike.
+While some INGO staff may grumble, institutionally the INGO doesn’t really mind.
 It creates jobs for them, too.
 It creates good stories about the insufferable bureaucratic obstacles they must overcome, and provides excuses when things are delayed.

 It is the country that suffers.
 Angus Deaton, the Nobel laureate who has called attention to the harm done by aid, says this is “one example of aid diverting government away from its own citizens and toward the aid agencies themselves.”

 For an INGO to survive, it must please the donors in wealthier countries.